 identifyto track users in your app, but you also have the option to install Amplitude's iOS SDK alongside Segment’s library to supplement with additional tracking functionality.
 The pros and cons of adding Amplitude’s SDK are explained in the previous section.
 If you choose to, you may follow these extra steps:

-- Install a second pod 'Segment-Amplitude' in Cocoapods
+- Install a second pod 'Segment-Amplitude' in Cocoapods:

 - Register Amplitude’s SDK with Segment's SDK (this should be done before you initialize Segment's SDK):